Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Boundary Value Problems by Example

 \section{Boundary Value Problems by Example}

-In this introductory Section we recall the classical example of the boundary value problem and its M\nobreakdash-operator associated with the Dirichlet Laplacian in a simply connected bounded domain with smooth boundary in the Euclidian space.
+In this introductory section we recall the classical example of the boundary value problem and M\nobreakdash-function associated with the Dirichlet Laplacian in a simply connected bounded domain with smooth boundary in the Euclidian space.
 The purpose of this exposition is twofold.
-Firstly, it reminds the reader the concept of M\nobreakdash-operators, and secondly it highlights those facts that serve as a foundation for the general approach developed further in the paper.
-Results cited below hold true under much weaker assumptions, e.~g. for elliptic differential operators on non-smooth domains including Lipschitz subdomains of Riemannian manifolds, see~\cite{Kenig, ML, Mitrea, Stein} and references therein.
-For further details the reader is referred to many excellent expositions of the boundary integral equations method in application to boundary value problems for elliptic equations and systems \cite{Agran, CK, Costabel, HsiWend, KenigBeij, Maz, ML, Miranda}.
+First, it reminds the reader of the concept of M\nobreakdash-functions, and secondly it brings together facts that serve as a foundation for the general approach developed further.
+The \textit{italic typeface} is used to highlight those observations which are essential for the investigations of the present paper.
+Results cited below hold true under much weaker assumptions, e.~g. for elliptic differential operators on non-smooth domains including Lipschitz subdomains of Riemannian manifolds, see~\cite{Kenig}, \cite{ML}, \cite{Mitrea} and references therein.
+For further details the reader is referred to many expositions of the boundary integral equations method in application to boundary value problems for elliptic equations and systems, see \cite{Agran}, \cite{Maz}, \cite{ML} for relevant references.